elmtree-askmo/cloudcannon-app/content/learn/mathematics/provide-an-example-of-a-base-case-in-the-coin-change-problem.md

 url: /learn/mathematics/questions/provide-an-example-of-a-base-case-in-the-coin-change-problem
 score: -1.0
 related_article1:
-    id: 170698
+    id: 170690
+    title: >-
-    title: What is the significance of the base case in the Fibonacci sequence?
+        How can strong induction be used to prove properties of the Fibonacci sequence?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-base-case-in-the-fibonacci-sequence
+    url: /learn/mathematics/questions/how-can-strong-induction-be-used-to-prove-properties-of-the-fibonacci-sequence
 related_article2:
-    id: 170695
+    id: 170702
+    title: >-
-    title: Why is establishing a base case crucial in induction proofs?
+        Why are base cases important in the Fibonacci sequence?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-establishing-a-base-case-crucial-in-induction-proofs
+    url: /learn/mathematics/questions/why-are-base-cases-important-in-the-fibonacci-sequence
 related_article3:
-    id: 170687
+    id: 170705
-    title: What is the key difference between strong induction and normal induction?
+    title: >-
+        What is the importance of comparing Big O Notation with other notations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-key-difference-between-strong-induction-and-normal-induction
+    url: /learn/mathematics/questions/what-is-the-importance-of-comparing-big-o-notation-with-other-notations
 related_article4:
-    id: 170688
+    id: 170696
+    title: >-
-    title: How does the assumption of all values before n play a role in strong induction?
+        How does the base case function in both strong and normal induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-assumption-of-all-values-before-n-play-a-role-in-strong-induction
+    url: /learn/mathematics/questions/how-does-the-base-case-function-in-both-strong-and-normal-induction
 related_article5:
-    id: 170692
+    id: 170696
-    title: How does normal induction differ from strong induction in terms of assumptions?
+    title: >-
+        How does the base case function in both strong and normal induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-normal-induction-differ-from-strong-induction-in-terms-of-assumptions
+    url: /learn/mathematics/questions/how-does-the-base-case-function-in-both-strong-and-normal-induction
 ---

 &nbsp;